 Another bird that is even more perfectly adapted to these snowy regions is the rock ptarmigan.

 This is a fascinating bird that feeds on vegetation out in the tundra.
-Ptarmigans are commonly found in northern hemisphere habitats with heavy snow and in mountainous regions.
-Here, they forage on lower ground, using the same brilliant adaptations.
+Ptarmigans are commonly found in northern hemisphere habitats with heavy snow and mountainous regions.
+They forage on the lower ground, using the same brilliant adaptations.

 The first of these is their ability to change plumage.
-In the summer, they have a mottled brown look, not unlike many other game birds.
+Unlike many other game birds, they have a mottled brown look in the summer.
 This should allow them to stay camouflaged and out of sight of predators.
-Then, when winter arrives, they turn completely white to blend in with the snow.
+Then, when winter arrives, they turn entirely white to blend in with the snow.

 A completely different creature up in the tundra year-round is the raven.
 This bird is common across much of North America, and you can see populations in California and the top of Alaska.
 These birds are opportunists and will feed on carcasses when they can’t get live prey.
 Young ravens will even gang together to overwhelm local pairs to benefit any fallen caribou or other animals in the landscape.
-Their intelligence and social skills play a big part in their adaptability and survival skills.
+Their intelligence and social skills greatly influence their adaptability and survival skills.

 Of course, we can’t talk about the birdlife of the tundra without talking about the different migratory species that change the landscape in the summer months.
-There are lots of species that arrive in large numbers to breed, raise their young, and then head south again.
-This makes sense for avian species who can migrate over much greater distances than land-mammals.
-With the right route and energy reserves, they can travel thousands of miles.
+Many species arrive in large numbers to breed, raise their young, and then head south again.
+This makes sense for avian species that can migrate over much greater distances than land mammals.
+They can travel thousands of miles with the correct route and energy reserves.

 Snow geese are among the most well-known and nest in great numbers on the tundra, where their eggs are at constant risk from arctic foxes.
 Once hatched, the precocial goslings can take to the water out of reach.
 Loons will also nest around the tundra’s lakes, skillfully fishing under the water with their sharp beaks.
 This is one of many arctic birds that looks more striking in its plumage here during the breeding season than when we see them further south in the winter.